keymetrics/doc-pm2/en/plus/overview.md

 ### Unified Overview

-Keymetrics allows you to have an extended view of all your apps and databases in one single place, at real-time or through history. **Stop ssh in all your servers one by one**, instead, save time by having a condensed infrastructure plus view.
+PM2 Plus allows you to have an extended view of all your apps and databases in one single place, at real-time or through history. **Stop ssh in all your servers one by one**, instead, save time by having a condensed infrastructure plus view.

 [Quick Start]({{ site.baseurl }}{% link en/plus/quick-start.md %})